 The Story Behind Memorial Day

-The purpose of this day changed after the First World War when any and all men and women who died in either war or military action were honored.
+The purpose of this day would change after the First World War when all men and women who died in either war or military action were honored.

 What Can You Do?

 You may wonder what you can do to remember not only your military ancestors but also the brave men and women who have fought for our country.

 There are many different ways that you can do this as I will explain below.

 First of all, please visit the cemetery of your fallen ancestors and place some flowers on their graves.

 If you do not have any military ancestors then you can still visit a cemetery and do the same on a serviceman’s or woman’s grave.

 Many volunteers throughout the country do this as well as place an American flag on their graves.